Tutorial on Saving Tapes

 Why and how

 No question that it is overdue to save all the software from tape to more durable media.
 This applies to original commercial software as well as to individual saved programs and data.
-Since the original software probably is of higher common interest, there is a special section for 9845 software here.
+Since the original software probably is of higher common interest, there is a special section for HP 9845 software here.

 How to repair your internal tape drive is described in the Tape Drive Repair Tutorial.